better-internet/radworks-docs/docs/getting-started/getting-started.md

 <home path>/.radicle/bin/git-remote-rad
 ```

-With the remote helper installed, you will be able to [push](using-radicle/pushing-and-pulling-changes.md#pushing-changes-to-a-project) to the Radicle network.
+With the remote helper installed, you will be able to [push changes](using-radicle/pushing-and-pulling-changes.md#pushing-changes-to-a-project) to the Radicle network.

 ## Joining a seed node